Shasthojoy/lycheejs-guide/engine-concept/Environments.md

 it will be serialized and added to the Environment snapshot.
 That way lychee.js can predict when an Environment can run natively or needs to be simulated with mockup APIs.
-This is an essential feature for our Software Bots to help them understand the intension of the code.
+This is an essential feature for our Software Bots to help them understand the intention of the code.

 The `build` type is an Environment snapshot.
 That means it is typically defined in a single file (located in `/build` of the project